What to do if…

 Do not do these things

-• Don’t pay a funeral director deposit “just to get things moving” if you’re not sure the person can legally be released yet.
+- Don’t pay a funeral director deposit just to “get things moving” if release has not been confirmed.

-• Don’t share identifying details publicly online to try to “crowdsource” the location.
+- Don’t share identifying details publicly online to try to find the location.

 What to do now

-1. Start a single written log (notes app is fine).
-Record: the deceased’s full name, date of birth (if known), date/place of death, and every call: time, number, person’s name/role, and exactly what they said.
+- Start one written log.
+Use a notes app or paper.
+Record the deceased person’s full name, date of birth if known, date and place of death, and every call: time, number, person’s name, role, team, and exactly what they said.

-3. Contact the right authority for the area where the death occurred.
+- Find the office responsible for the place where the death occurred.

-4. Call the place most likely to physically hold them today and ask one precise question: “Are they currently in your care today?”
+- Call the place most likely to have physical care today.
+Ask one precise question: “Is the person currently in your care today?”

-5. Ask (and write down) two confirmations in plain words.
+- Ask for two confirmations in plain words.

-Give them the reference you have and ask them to do a “custody and release check” with the mortuary/coroner/procurator fiscal and report back only once confirmed.
+- Use the funeral director to reduce calls if you have chosen one.
+Give them the reference you have and ask them to check custody and release with the mortuary and investigating office, then report back only once confirmed.

 What can wait

-• You do not need to choose burial vs cremation today.
+- You do not need to choose burial or cremation today.

-• You do not need to finalise funeral dates, notices, or travel until you have confirmed who can release the person.
+- You do not need to finalise funeral dates, notices, travel, flowers, or catering until release is confirmed.

-• You do not need to decide about viewing arrangements until the holding location and any required examinations are confirmed.
+- You do not need to decide about viewing arrangements until the holding location and any required examination are confirmed.

 Important reassurance